The Covid-19 epidemic is slowly picking up, our maps to follow it in real time

-SCIENCE – It was tenuous, it now seems clear: after two months of continuous decline, the incidence rate, one of the main epidemic surveillance tools Covid-19, does not drop any more and even slowly rises in France.
+SCIENCE – It was tenuous, it now seems clear: after two months of continuous decline, the incidence rate, one of the main tools for monitoring the Covid-19 epidemic, is no longer declining and is even rising slowly in France.

 The circulation of the coronavirus therefore seems to be on the rise, but we should not be overly concerned for the moment.
 Indeed, these figures should be read with caution, first of all because this increase was foreseeable with the arrival of autumn.
 Then, because vaccination is a game-changer and it is possible that this rebound will not turn into a wave, let alone a hospital wave, especially as the school holidays approach.

-Finally, because these figures hide strong differences between territories and that the incidence rate is so low that simple clusters can cause it to jump temporarily.
-Conversely, the non-reimbursement of screening tests for adults not vaccinated without a prescription could skew this incidence rate thermometer.
+Finally, because these figures hide strong differences between territories and the incidence rate is so low that simple clusters can cause it to jump temporarily.
+Conversely, non-reimbursement of screening tests for non-vaccinated adults without a prescription could skew this incidence rate thermometer.

 To see more clearly, The HuffPost invites you to examine in detail the state of the Covid-19 epidemic in France in the interactive maps and curves below, updated daily.